 Our partnership agreement treats a distribution of capital surplus as the repayment of the initial unit price from our IPO, which is a return of capital.
 Each time a distribution of capital surplus is made, the minimum quarterly distribution and the target distribution levels will be reduced in the same proportion as the distribution of capital surplus to the fair market value of the common units prior to the announcement of the distribution.
-Because distributions of capital surplus will reduce the minimum quarterly distribution and target distribution levels after any of these distributions are made, it may be easier for our general partner to receive incentive distributions and for the subordinated units to convert into common units.
-However, any distribution of capital surplus before the minimum quarterly distribution or any arrearages.
+Because distributions of capital surplus will reduce the minimum quarterly distribution and target of these distributions are made, it may be easier for our general partner to receive incentive distributions and for the subordinated units to convert into common units.
+However, any distribution of capital surplus before the minimum quarterly distribution is reduced to zero cannot be applied to the payment of the minimum quarterly distribution or any arrearages.